 Our Chairman, Mr. Foley, participated in the 2023 executive compensation process by making recommendations with respect to the compensation of our Executive Vice-Chairman.
 Our Executive Vice-Chairman made recommendations with respect to the compensation of our Chief Executive Officer.
 Our Chief Executive Officer made recommendations with respect to the compensation of his direct reports, as discussed further below.
-In addition, Michael L. Gravelle, our Executive Vice President, General Counsel and Corporate Secretary, coordinated with our compensation committee members and SCG in preparing the committee's meeting agendas and, at the direction of the compensation for our executives for inclusion in the consultant's reports to our compensation committee.
+In addition, Michael L. Gravelle, our Executive Vice President, General Counsel and Corporate Secretary, coordinated with our compensation committee members and SCG in preparing the committee's meeting agendas and, at the direction of the compensation committee, assisted SCG in gathering financial information about FNF and stock ownership information for our executives for inclusion in the consultant's reports to our compensation committee.
 Our executive officers do not make recommendations to our compensation committee with respect to their own compensation.